v-rajagt/IntuneDocs/intune/fundamentals/in-development.md

 [!INCLUDE [Intune notices](../includes/intune-notices.md)]

 ## See also
-See [What’s New in Microsoft Intune](whats-new.md) for details on recent developments.
+See [What's New in Microsoft Intune](whats-new.md) for details on recent developments.